Sunwooxxi/Brain-Tumor-Survival-Analysis/README.md

 This project addresses that limitation through a three-stage pipeline:

 **Stage 1 — Establish the baseline and quantify its limits.**
-A penalized Cox PH model is fitted on TCGA brain tumor data.
+A penalized Cox PH model is fitted on brain tumor data.
 Schoenfeld residual tests formally identify which variables violate the proportional hazards assumption (Age, Era_Before2005, Tx_None), providing a concrete benchmark for what Cox cannot model.

 **Stage 2 — Train assumption-free ML survival models.**
 Random Survival Forest (RSF) and Gradient Boosting Machine (GBM) are trained and tuned via 5-fold cross-validated grid search.
 Both models are evaluated against the Cox baseline on C-index, Integrated Brier Score (IBS), and time-dependent AUC at 1, 2, and 3 years.